cpjobling/eg-151-microcontrollers/eg-151-assessment-2020-2021.md

 ## Introduction

 EG-151 Microcontrollers is a 10-credit module running in the first semester.
 It introduces the structure and operation of a basic 8-bit microcontroller.
 It is intended to give you a grounding in the use of microcontrollers by taking you from some simple C-language programmes to a mini-project which addresses a real engineering task.
-Assessment is by means of laboratory exercises, a class test, and a mini-project.
+Assessment is by means of laboratory exercises recording in a lab diary, a class test, and a mini-project.

 This document is also available in [PDF form](eg-151-assessment-2020-2021.pdf).

 ## Module Aims

-EG-151 aims to introduce students to the fundamentals of microcontroller structure and operation and to help them to develop skills in low-level programming language and laboratory work.
+EG-151 aims to introduce you to the fundamentals of microcontroller structure and operation and to help you to develop skills in low-level programming language and laboratory work.
 There will be an introduction to programming in the embedded C-language and an appreciation of low-level programming with assembly code.

 ## Covid-19 Statement